yazaldefilimone/yazaldefilimone/README.md

 🌱 Always learning 💜📚.

-🐺✨ two years ago... today I see that I am living one of my biggest dreams to be a programmer.

 🤔 Why do I love programming?
   > I believe that technology and science can change lives, for the better and be part of this group of people who try to improve each one's lives and are rewarding